Ecommerce SEO: An Advanced Guide

 - Categories > Electronics > TVs > Smart TVs

 This is slightly different than filtering, which excludes items that fall outside of specified criteria.
 Additionally, you can apply filters globally and turn them on or off independently.
 Here are a few common filters that ecommerce sites use:

 It’s also common for ecommerce sites to combine filters and facets for a seamless user experience.
 For example, imagine a potential customer wants a 75”-inch Vizio smart TV for under $2,000.
 The customer could use faceted navigation to reach the Smart TVs category page.
 Then, they could apply size and pricing filters to narrow down the results.

 Facets and filters provide users with a simple and easy-to-use navigation system to sort through a vast number of products.
 Just make sure you don’t cripple your SEO by creating multiple similar category pages as part of your faceted navigation.

 Optimize internal linking structure

-Internal linking is vital to ecommerce SEO success.
+There’s a lot to know about internal links and SEO.
+But getting it right is vital to ecommerce SEO success.
 It helps users discover your products, and enables search engines to understand which pages are your most important.
 It’s also very difficult to build external links directly to product pages.
 So internal links can pass PageRank from your homepage and content pages to your product pages.

 The guiding principle for internal links is to be relevant.
 In other words, does the internal link help your shopper either find what they are looking for, or discover helpful related content.